Rio de Janeiro – Leblon bar crawl

 After this I headed to Acadamia da Cachaca round the corner at 26 Rua Conde de Bernadotte.
 They claim to have over 100 varieties of the sugar cane rum.

-I started with a Caipirinha Providencia; made with brown sugar rather than the usual white which gave it a pretty murky appearance, but it tasted pretty good (B).
+I started with a Caipirinha Providencia; made with brown sugar rather than the usual white which gave it a rather murky appearance, but it tasted pretty good (B).
 They have lots of other unusual combinations too like orange and ginger, passion fruit or honey, as well as Caipiroskas which are made with vodka instead of Cachaca.

 After this a Batida made with Pitanga, which was described as a Brazilian cherry but tasted quite differently, in a good way (B).